WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 > - **Challenge** 7 (2,900 XP)
 > ___
 > ***Pain Master.*** When the doomguard hits a creature with its whip attack for the first time in a round, the creature must make a DC 14 Constitution saving throw or be struck with crippling pain until the beginning of its next turn.
-<br>    Its speed is reduced to 10 feet and it has disadvantage on attack rolls.
+<br>&nbsp;&nbsp;&nbsp; Its speed is reduced to 10 feet and it has disadvantage on attack rolls.
 If it attempts to cast a spell, it must make a DC 14 Constitution saving throw or the casting fails and the spell is wasted.
 >
 > ### Actions
 > ***Multiattack.*** The doomguard uses Frightful Presence.
 It then makes two attacks, either with its whip or its doom bolt.